Our Only Chance

 Our Only Chance (La Última) is a Spanish musical and romantic drama television series created by Anaïs Schaaff, Jordi Calafí, and Joaquín Oristrell for Disney+.
 The series premiered on 2 December 2022 and stars Aitana Ocaña and Miguel Bernardeau.

 Plot

 The plot follows the relationship between Candela (a worker for a logistics company and wannabe singer discovered by a record label executive in a bar) and Diego (an aspiring professional boxer and Candela's former high school classmate).

 Cast

 Production and release

-Created by Anaïs Schaaf, Jordi Calafí, and Joaquín Oristrell, the 5 episode-series is a Grupo Ganga production. and Abigail Schaaff took over direction duties.
+Created by Anaïs Schaaf, Jordi Calafí, and Joaquín Oristrell, the 5 episode-series is a Grupo Ganga production.
+Eduard Cortés and Abigail Schaaff took over direction duties.
 Shooting locations included Madrid and Valencia.

 Billed as "the first Disney+ Spanish original series", the aforementioned platform will release the series in Spain (as well as other territories) on 2 December 2022.
 Likewise, Star+ and Hulu will release the series in Latin America and the United States, respectively.